mjwestgate/revtools/README.md

 library(revtools) # load
 ```

-Once you've installed & loaded revtools, you can use any of the inbuilt apps by loading them and drag-and-dropping in the data you want to analyse.
+Once you've installed & loaded revtools, you can use any of the inbuilt apps by loading them and drag-and-dropping the data you want to analyse.
 All the apps export to csv format so you don't need to use R to investigate their results if you'd prefer not to.
 The apps available in revtools are:

-- <code>screen_duplicates()</code> to look for duplicates within a dataset
+- <code>screen_duplicates()</code> to investigate potential duplicates within a dataset
 - <code>screen_titles()</code> to screen articles by title
 - <code>screen_abstracts()</code> to screen articles by abstract
 - <code>screen_topics()</code> to run topic models on bibliographic data

-I've you're a keen to investigate your data a bit more deeply, revtools is designed to make data import as straightforward as possible.
+If you're a keen to investigate your data in the R workspace, revtools is designed to make data import as straightforward as possible.
 It does this by using a single function to import bibliographic data from bib, ris, ciw or csv formats:

 ```
 file_location <- system.file("extdata",